geospatialem/conference-map/README.md

 conference-map
 ==============

-2015 MN GIS/LIS Conference Map
+The 2015 MN GIS/LIS Conference <a href="http://geospatialem.github.io/conference-map">Map<a/>